The Vegan Society Grant

 Be concise but informative

 - Read the FAQs carefully.
 These are designed to answer the most common questions that applicants have.
-Reading and understanding the FAQs will help to ensure that you have complied with the guidelines and it will also help to ensure that you do not waste your own time by applying with a project which is not suitable.
+Reading and understanding the FAQs will help to ensure that you have complied with the guidelines, and help to ensure that you do not waste your own time by submitting unsuitable projects.

 - Use the word count limits to guide the amount of information that you supply in your answers.
-These limits have been set for a reason.
+These limits have been set for a reason, to encourage concise, well-written applications that assist in the evaluation of the application by the panel.

 - Do not include additional information that has not been requested or send supporting documents by email; the panel will not be able to consider such materials, as it puts other applicants at a disadvantage.